 At a time in which higher education is under assault, (Roulac 2012) the inherent sustainability of the discipline, so long as it relies on books which fall so short of even minimal standards, must be questioned.
 As a practical reality, the textbooks present the unacknowledged coverage of dated practices, as the ideas, their presentation, and suggested applications are, truth be told, history presented as contemporarily commentary.
 The institutional coverage included is dryly descriptive, lacking a policy perspective, an analytic orientation, or implication sensitivity.

 Criticism of economics education as being of little practical use as well as the assumption of agents optimizing their decisions, independent of whether they have studied economics, (Salemi, et al,2001) can be directly applied to introductory real estate principles textbooks .
-A review of economics education questioned the degree to which economics as it is taught in colleges and universities deals with its intended focus, expressed by Alfred Marshal, "the ordinary business of life," (Salemi, at al, 2001).
+A review of economics education questioned the degree to which economics as it is taught in colleges and universities deals with its intended focus, expressed by Alfred Marshal, "the ordinary business of life," (Salemi, at al., 2001).
 Analysis of the contents of introductory real estate principles textbooks makes clear that collectively they largely do not prepare readers with essential knowledge for “the ordinary business of life” in the context of real estate.

-Posing an adaption to real estate of the important question of "What did you learn in economics courses that you used later in life?"(Salemi, et al, 2001) to a student who had studied with many of the introductory real estate principles textbooks, could not elicit answers that would indicate that students had received value for money for the tuition paid and the opportunity costs of their time invested in reading and studying those introductory real estate principles textbooks .
+Posing an adaption to real estate of the important question of "What did you learn in economics courses that you used later in life?"(Salemi, et al., 2001) to a student who had studied with many of the introductory real estate principles textbooks, could not elicit answers that would indicate that students had received value for money for the tuition paid and the opportunity costs of their time invested in reading and studying those introductory real estate principles textbooks .

 There is growing interest in measuring how well colleges teach.
 (Perez-Pena, 2012) The push to measure the value of college, (Perez-Pena, 2012) however, proceeds from the premise that what is taught is worth knowing.
 The interest to measure learning (Perez-Pena, 2012) proceeds from the presumption that students' learning what is taught equates to confirming learning.
 But what if what is taught is not important and what if what is important is not taught?
 This contradiction question captures the state of the contents of introductory real estate principles textbooks, for much of what is in those books is not important and much that is important is not in those books.